MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Canada/how-to-export-balance-information-by-using-gifi-codes.md

 ---
-    title: How to: Export Balance Information by Using GIFI Codes | Microsoft Docs
+    title: How to Export Balance Information by Using GIFI Codes | Microsoft Docs
     description: You can export balance information using General Index of Financial Information (GIFI) codes and save the exported file in a Microsoft Excel workbook.
 You can modify, save, or delete the file.
 You can use the file to transfer information to your tax preparation software.
     services: project-madeira
     documentationcenter: ''